flypaperwhale/cart263/Exercises/E5-Dead-Rose/README.md

 The poems should have a gothic feel.

 I will try to make the esthetics gothic too (reds, purples, blacks, oranges).
-Maybe have an image of the user's prompt.

 // URLs to JSON data
 GREAT_OLD_ONES_DATA_URL = `https://github.com/dariusk/corpora/blob/master/data/mythology/lovecraft.json`;